openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_intro.rst

 Introduction to Object Storage
 ==============================

-OpenStack Object Storage (code-named swift) is an open source software for creating redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
-It is a long-term storage system for large amounts of static data that can be retrieved, leveraged, and updated.
+OpenStack Object Storage (swift) is used for redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
+It is a long-term storage system for large amounts of static data which can be retrieved and updated.
 Object Storage uses a distributed architecture with no central point of control, providing greater scalability, redundancy, and permanence.
 Objects are written to multiple hardware devices, with the OpenStack software responsible for ensuring data